Writer, author, poet, and speaker, Nicholl McGuire writes about relationships, parenting, spirituality, and more.

 When people come over to visit, do they avoid speaking to them, even when directly addressed?

 Did this antisocial behavior just start or has this been ongoing?

-Has he or she started a new medication, new exercise program, relocated, lost a job, had relationship difficulties with a significant, recently had a death in the family, or is doing something else that makes him or her often feel sad, tired and withdrawn?
+Have they recently started a new medication, new exercise program, relocated, lost a job, had relationship difficulties with a significant, recently had a death in the family, or is doing something else that makes him or her often feel sad, tired and withdrawn?

-This is just some of many things a person who doesn't like or want to be around people will do.
+These are just some of many things a person who doesn't like or want to be around people will do.
 Can you think of others?
 If the person is totally withdrawn and everyone seems to have the general opinion that there is a little more going on besides not wanting to be around people, then consider doing something that will lead this person toward some professional help especially if this person has been acting the total opposite of his or her personality for some time now.

 © 2012 Nicholl McGuire